 \subsubsection{CLAP-NTP Training}

 For the high-level planner, we adapt the Qwen3VL-4B tokenizer by initializing new tokens corresponding to the discrete action codebook $\mathcal{C}$ derived from Act-VAE.
-The model is trained using a next token prediction objective for a total of 150,000 steps.
-We utilize a peak learning rate of $5 \times 10^{-5}$ with a linear warmup over the first 1,000 steps.
-To ensure stable convergence, we employ a cosine decay schedule starting after 100,000 steps, decaying the learning rate to a minimum of $5 \times 10^{-6}$.
+The model is trained using a next-token prediction objective on robot action tokens and VD-VAE pseudo tokens from human videos for a total of 150,000 steps.
+We use a peak learning rate of $5 \times 10^{-5}$ with a linear warmup over the first 1,000 steps.
+To ensure stable convergence, we apply a cosine decay schedule after 100,000 steps, reducing the learning rate to a minimum of $5 \times 10^{-6}$.